-The Storm Trooper II is a great, inexpensive ski glove perfect for riders who need solid protection and a weatherproof shell out on the mountain.
+This is my review of Storm Trooper II.
+In my opinion, it is a great, inexpensive ski glove perfect for riders who need solid protection and a weatherproof shell out on the mountain.
 It’s a bit tight, but the strong insulation and comfortable feel more than make up for it.

 - Best for: Skiers of all levels who want extra warmth and insulation during the colder winter months.
 A solid option for those on a budget as well.

 - Pros: This glove is quite warm and has enough insulation to keep your fingers toasty.
 The waterproof shell works exactly as advertised and the construction will hold up for years.
 It all comes in at a low price too.

 - Cons: This glove doesn’t have the smoothest fit.
 It’s a bit tight in some areas, which then leads to poor flexibility.
 It can also feel a bit more restrictive than some might like.

 - Alternatives: Arc’teryx Fission SV, Black Diamond Glove, OZERO Winter Gloves

 Why Trust Me

 I’ve been hitting the slopes since I was a kid.
 I enjoy getting out in the snow and have hands-on experience with a wide range of different skiing items.
 I have spent ample time researching these gloves and know multiple skiers who have worn them.

 The Storm Trooper is a budget glove with non-budget traits.
 Its sturdy materials have the ability to hold up to all conditions and the interior keeps you safe from the biting cold.
 You aren’t going to get the best fit in the world here, but the snug feel and comfortable interior will be more than enough for skiers of all levels.